OmriKaduri/omrikaduri.github.io/_posts/2022-18-06-Using Neural Implicit Representations for Shape and Scenes.md

 However, it is crucial to point out an unintuitive issue regarding InstantNGP.
 When one uses a hash table, he needs to address the **possibility of collisions** (i.e., two different 3D coordinates that are mapped to the same feature vector) and **how to resolve** such collisions.
 Traditional computer science literature on this subject is filled with many sophisticated mechanisms and tricks to reduce the possibility of collision and find ways to quickly resolve collisions when they occur.
 However, InstantNGP simply **relies on the neural network to learn to disambiguate hash collisions itself**.

-Note that InstantNGP provides a general recipe to train coordinate-based neural networks in an efficient manner.
+Note that InstantNGP provides a general recipe to train coordinate-based neural networks efficiently.
 Specifically, they show how effective their method is for NeRF, as well as for several other tasks not discussed here.
 To understand how effective their method is, note that the training time of a NeRF network for a single scene was reduced from **~12 hours** to about **5 seconds**.
 That's about **~8500x faster** in about 2 years.

 ### MonoSDF - surface reconstruction with volumetric rendering, faster! ###
 We learned how to modify NeRF training mechanism to enable explicit SDF representation learning.
 Also, we learned how to make the NeRF training & inference much faster by incorporating multi-resolution hash tables.
 [MonoSDF](https://arxiv.org/pdf/2206.00665.pdf) combines both approaches along with **geometric cues** to make the surface reconstruction from posed images faster and more accurate.